kim5981/web-sprint-challenge-intro-to-react/README.md

 ## Submission format

-- [ ] Submit via Codegrade by committing and pushing any new changes to the main branch.
+- [x] Submit via Codegrade by committing and pushing any new changes to the main branch.
-- [ ] Check Codegrade for automated feedback.
+- [x] Check Codegrade for automated feedback.
-- [ ] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
+- [x] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.
+- [x] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+React is a JS library that helps build UI using components.
+It saves developers the trouble of having to rewrite the same code for larger websites and encourages the implementation of reusable components

 1. Describe component state.
+an instance of a component, or what data or information a component currently has

 1. Describe props.
+Props are objects passed from a parent component to a child component.
+They are used to pass data along to create an app

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+ - Anything that affects something outside of the scope of the current function being executed.
+ Example: An item being added to an array that was passed as an argument; .get() request
+ -  useState and useEffect